-For those wanting to buy a house in the city, you have to be prepared to pay significantly more in mortgage repayments compared to those buying in regional Victoria.
+Those wanting to buy a house in regional Victoria will need to pay significantly less in mortgage repayments compared to those buying in Melbourne.

-The estimated weekly repayments for a median priced house based on the same calculations would work out to be about $778.
+This means that the estimated weekly repayments for a median-priced house in regional Victoria, based on the same calculations, would work out to be around $621.

-In order to avoid mortgage stress, an individual looking to buy in Melbourne would have to be making a taxable income of $2,070 per week – nearly double the regional median salary.
+In order to avoid mortgage stress, an individual looking to buy in regional Victoria would have to be making a taxable income of $2,070 per week – nearly double the regional median salary.

 What does this mean?

-Essentially, if you’re looking to sustainably afford a median priced house in Melbourne, you’d have to be making significantly above the median salary or have a partner who also earns a good income.
+Essentially, if you’re looking to sustainably afford a median-priced house in Melbourne or in regional Victoria, you’d have to be making significantly above the median salary or have a partner who also earns a good income.

 And at a time when interest rates could increase further still, you want to earn more again to avoid being too close to mortgage stress.

 New research from Roy Morgan shows a record high of 1.5 million (29.2%) mortgage holders were ‘At Risk’ of ‘mortgage stress’ in the three months to July 2023.

 This period encompassed two interest rate increases of 0.25% taking official interest rates to 4.1% in June.